Chaeyeon99/AndroidFab/README.md

 # FabAndroid

-This is an Android project with hardcoded credentials and mock network access.
+This is an Android project.

 **Do not use this structure in production.**
-- Includes ACCESS_TOKEN, REFRESH_TOKEN, FIREBASE_API_KEY in source code